 Men’s Job Seminar & Workshops

 Annually, United Way and ManpowerGroup host the “Success Starts Here” job seminar.
 This seminar is designed for men searching for employment and working to enhance their professional image.
 Attendees of this one-day event are invited to workshops that focus on specific topics, as well as access a virtual employment library.

 We know it is important to give everyone the tools to be financially stable.
-In 2020, United Way hosted the first virtual “The Stock Market Game.”
-This game was designed for area youth to learn about the stock market.
+In 2021, United Way collaborated once again on “The Stock Market Game," which supports area youth as they learn about building wealth and investing in the stock market.
 In addition, United Way partners with the Social Development Council to provide FREE tax preparation.